 Tower Hamlets Council is the lead partner in, and the inspiration behind, the East End Film Festival and has been developing its support for filming and filmmaking through the East End Film Festival and the Tower Hamlets Films Office over the past decade.
 Tower Hamlets has a dynamic and creative arts and events department dedicated to delivering high quality cultural events for all residents in the borough to enjoy.

-Excel are delighted to be a sponsor of the festival, supplying couriers and passenger cars to the event.
-Based in the Docklands, this great, reliable company is ideally suited to be in partnership with the East End Film Festival.
+Excel are East London's own professional logistics company.
+Delighted to be a sponsor of the festival, Excel supply couriers and executive cars for the EEFF.
+Based in Docklands, they are perfectly suited to be in partnership with the East End Film Festival.

 Over the last fourteen years Spitalfields has once again established itself as a thriving market.
 A visitor to its stalls and independent shops can find that hidden gem, from jewel encrusted vintage boots, to art deco sofas, to rare vinyl for enthusiasts.
 Spitalfields serves as a microcosm of this polyglot society.